Visa policy of Australia: Online Visitor visa (600)

 Since November 2012, visa labels in passport have not been required, but were issued at a request for a fee.
 As of September 2015 the possibility to obtain a visa label is no longer available and records are accessible only online through the Visa Entitlement Verification Online (VEVO) service.

 On 23 March 2013, a new Visitor visa (subclass 600) replaced the previous Tourist visa (subclass 676).

+Some applicants may receive a letter requiring them to provide biometrics at a visa center.

 In the 4th quarter of 2013 the automatic grant rate for electronically lodged applications outside Australia stood at 28.3%.
 Previously the rate ranged from 20.4% to 63.2%.

 Visa types

 There is a large range of visas that may be applied for, for a variety of purposes, including:

 Holiday/visitor visas

 As of August 2025 there are six types of holiday visas.
 These include: